vuejs/vue-syntax-highlight/README.md

 The `<script>` block uses the syntax highlighting currently active for you normal `.js` files.
 To support JSX highlighting inside Vue files, just set [Babel javascript highlighting package](https://packagecontrol.io/packages/Babel), which supports JSX, as your default JS highlighting. **Note you may need to explicitly disable Sublime's default `JavaScript` package to make it work.**

+### Sass Highlighting
+The recommended package for Sass/Scss highlighting in Vue components is [Sass](https://packagecontrol.io/packages/Sass)

 ### License

 [MIT](http://opensource.org/licenses/MIT)